-Perhaps no aspect of Islam is more discussed — or more misunderstood — than its teachings about women.
+Perhaps no aspect of Islam is more discussed, or more misunderstood, than its teachings about women.
 Cultural practices in some Muslim-majority societies are often mistaken for the religion itself.
 To understand Islam fairly, one must return to its actual sources: the Qur'an and the authentic teachings of the Prophet Muhammad ﷺ.
 There, one finds a set of rights and honours granted to women at a time when much of the world afforded them almost none.

 Spiritual Equality Before God

 The Qur'an is unambiguous: men and women are spiritually equal, created from a single soul, and equally accountable and equally rewarded before God.
-Faith and righteousness — not gender — determine a person's worth in His sight.
+Faith and righteousness, not gender, determine a person's worth in His sight.

 "Whoever does righteousness, whether male or female, while being a believer — We will surely cause them to live a good life, and We will surely give them their reward according to the best of what they used to do."